HONOUR AND DISHONOUR

 Yet all this avails me nothing as long as I see Mordecai, the Jew, sitting at the king’s gate…That night the king could not sleep.
 So he commanded to bring the book of the records of the chronicles, and they were read before the king.

-“Great riches,” “multitude of children,” “promotion and advancement,” and the Queen’s invitation to dinner to no one else, was meaningless to Haman because of his wounded ego.
+“Great riches,” “multitude of children,” “promotion and advancement,” and the Queen’s invitation to dinner to no one else were meaningless to Haman because of his wounded ego.
 When this world’s gain is all we have, the least thing that goes wrong can spoil it all.
 Scripture teaches, “Godliness with contentment is great gain” (read 1 Timothy 6:3-11).

-A couple of movies have been made in recent years on “Esther” (click here for the trailer of one, and here to watch a full length film of the other).
-It would be humorous if it was not so tragic, that Haman gets his just desserts when he has to do for the Jew what he thought was the honour he, himself deserved.
+A couple of movies have been made in recent years on “Esther” (click here for one, and here to watch another).
+It would be humorous if it was not so tragic, that Haman gets his just desserts when he has to do for the Jew what he thought was the honour he, himself, deserved.
 We cannot miss the protecting hand of God on his servant Mordecai.
 Haman, at the suggestion of his wife, built a gallows so high that everyone in the capital city could see who was hanged on it.
 Haman was hung on his own gallows.
 What are we building in our lives?
-Is it on a foundation of truth and a structure of love and righteousness or is it a gallows on which we ourselves will be hung?
+Is it on a foundation of truth and a structure of love and righteousness, or is it a gallows on which we ourselves will be hung?